liamoddell/azure-apim-tracing/README.md

 ## What This Is

-An Azure API Management policy that enables complete distributed tracing across your API gateway and backend services.
+An Azure API Management policy that enables complete distributed tracing across your API gateway and downstream services.
 Traces are sent to any OTLP-compatible collector (Grafana Alloy, Jaeger, Tempo, etc.) using the OpenTelemetry Protocol.

 **Key capabilities:**
 - ✅ W3C Trace Context propagation via `traceparent` header
 - ✅ OTLP span generation with Liquid templates
-- ✅ Service Graph integration (shows APIM → Backend connections)
+- ✅ Service Graph integration (shows APIM → downstream service connections)
 - ✅ Application Observability with RED metrics
 - ✅ Vendor-neutral (works with any OTLP collector)